Wild gap year

-“In my last year of secondary school was when I had to make the big decision, do I jump into a college course or, do I take a gap year and do what I've always wanted- work with wildlife!
+In my last year of secondary school, I had to decide whether to jump into a college course or take a gap year and do what I've always wanted- work with wildlife.

 Care For Wild has given me some wonderful memories, being a surrogate mother to baby baboons, bottle feeding baby antelopes, kissing rhinos on their big squishy noses, having vervet monkeys play with my hair, or getting so close to lions that you can feel them breathing on your face.
-Of course I cannot forget the friends I made there, all the way from Australia, Sweden, United Kingdom, America, everywhere!
+Of course, I cannot forget the friends I made there, all the way from Australia, Sweden, the United Kingdom, and America.
 The people I met made me love it even more.

 Taking a gap year was the best decision I could have made!
-It made me who I am today.”
+It made me who I am today.

-By Lauren Morriseey, Volunteer Khulula Care for Wild.
+By Lauren Morriseey, ACE Volunteer